 The circular economy is, by definition, reproducible and renewable, and its aim is to permanently maintain the value and usability of products, components, and materials in separate biological and technical cycles.
 The technical cycle is understood as the management of inventories of non-renewable materials from which most materials are recovered, but that have previously been used, refurbished, improved, and modernized many times.
 Use replaces consumption.
-The biological cycle; renewable (biological) components are mostly regenerated [17] (p.
+The biological cycle concerns streams of renewable materials.
+Consumption only occurs in the biological cycle; renewable (biological) components are mostly regenerated [17] (p.
 2-6).